 European Federation for Intercultural Learning (EFIL)

-EFIL is the umbrella organisation of 27 AFS organisations in Europe.
-AFS’s activities include the long-term secondary school-based exchanges of students.
-The main aim is to promote intercultural learning and active citizenship.
+EFIL is the umbrella organisation of 28 AFS organisations in Europe.
+AFS’s activities include the long-term secondary school-based exchanges of students in order to promote intercultural learning and active citizenship.

 European Federation of Professional Circus Schools (FEDEC)